 How is Hemp Good for the Planet?

-Sometimes it feels likes we can hardly move without bumping into words like ethical, sustainable, eco-friendly and green.
-They’re pretty impressive words – tied up with messages about saving the world and supporting the environment – but what do they actually mean…?
+Sometimes it feels like we can hardly move without bumping into words like ethical, sustainable, eco-friendly and green.
+They’re pretty impressive words – tied up with messages about saving the world and supporting the environment – but what do they mean…?

 2. Hemp Regenerates the Soil

-The stem and leaves of the hemp plant are jam-packed with nutrients.
+The stems and leaves of the hemp plant are jam-packed with nutrients.
 As the plant matures and the seed grows, leaf matter falls to the ground and decomposes replenishing the soil with goodness ready for the next crop.
-And after harvesting, the remnants of the hemp plant can be returned to the soil to make for a richer yield the following year, making another influential environmental benefit for hemp.
+After harvesting, the remnants of the hemp plant can be returned to the soil to make for a richer yield the following year, making another influential environmental benefit for hemp.

 3. Hemp Supports Sustainable Farming

-An important aspect Sustainable farming is all about rotating crops according to the season in order to keep soil nutrients up.
-Because hemp is an annual crop which grows within just four months of being planted, it’s an ideal candidate for rotation and makes for a wonderful environmental benefit for hemp.
+An important aspect of Sustainable farming is all about rotating crops according to the season to keep soil nutrients up.
+Because hemp is an annual crop that grows within just four months of being planted, it’s an ideal candidate for rotation and makes for a wonderful environmental benefit for hemp.
 Farmers all over the world rejoice – this means richer, cleaner soil and a greater crop yield.

 4. Help Against Pesticides